 Augmented Reality in retail: future and possible challenges

 AR is already playing an important role in retail by letting you try out clothes, perceive furniture, and customize vehicles directly from your phone.
-Now, what does the future hold for AR in the retail industry?
+All application modernization trends highlight the value of incorporating AR in all present applications.
+What does the future hold for AR in the retail industry?
 Here are a couple of things we can expect:

 1. Enhanced online and in-store shopping experiences